openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Run the analysis
 """"""""""""""""

 Once your parameters are set, launch the analysis.
 The blue rectangle will display information about the computation.
-Upon completion, it will turn green and display the computation log.
+Upon completion, it will turn green and display the **Computation log**.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/acc_results.png
     :title: Information logs